4jamesccraven/cpp-archive/README.md

 ------------------------------------------------
-I've been recently playing around with and enjoying modern c++23 features, and it inspired me to go back and rewrite some of my old college assingments.
+I've been recently playing around with and enjoying modern c++23 features, and it inspired me to go back and rewrite some of my old college assignments.

 There's no real other "point" to this, you can just come see how my style has changed and improved.